Drozyn/Wifi-Received-Signal-Strength/README.md

 transmitter's MAC
 transmiter's RSS

+Language: Python
-Language used in script: Polish
+Language used in script: Polish (descriptions)

 Received data can be used in further analysis.